bgoonz/React-Notes/README.md

 -   `myTimer` is **NOT added as a dependency** because it's **not a component-internal variable** (i.e. not some state or a prop value) - it's defined outside of the component and changing it (no matter where) **wouldn't cause the component to be re-evaluated**

 -   `setTimeout` is **NOT added as a dependency** because it's **a built-in API** (built-into the browser) - it's independent from React and your components, it doesn't change

+> Debouncing is a technique used to improve performance by limiting the rate at which a function gets invoked.
+It is a common practice to improve the performance of input handlers.
+For example, if you have a search input field, you can debounce the onChange event handler to avoid making an API call on every keystroke.
+Instead, you can make the API call only after the user has stopped typing for a certain amount of time.